Cinderella Storybook (Reading Level A)

 The traditional tale of Cinderella, retold with a simple text, colourful illustrations and full sound support.

-This is a Reading Level A (or 'Listen and Read') book, which has simpler text and audio support.
+This is a Reading Level A book, which has longer text than the 'Listen and Read' version but still offers optional audio support.

 Turn the pages and click the loudspeaker to hear the story read.
 Use the magic wand to separate the characters and objects from the background before rebuilding the page.
 Reset the original page by pressing the book icon at the top.

 This activity is featured in

 The full set of TES iboard+ Traditional Tales storybooks - listen, read and share!
 'Listen and Read' books are simply written, with shorter text, and contain a 'read-it-to-me' audio button.
 'Reading Level A' books are longer texts for sharing with the whole class or for more independent readers (and also have optional audio support).
 For a bookshelf collection of 'stories with familiar settings' click here

 NOTE: A fuller version of this pack exists in the 7-9 section.
 This KS1 version will be taken off the site by the end of 2014.
 We will replace it with a new Fairy Tale pack.
 This pack explores the 'fairy' tales of Cinderella and Jack and the Beanstalk, looking at characters and structure.
 Using the visual stimulus of our giant and fairy images, pupils plan and write their own tales.
 Alternatively, pupils can write an extra chapter for the story of Jack and the Beanstalk or a newspaper report.